ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 points to address:
 1. Update `WorkPackageRepository` logic to handle CRUD-ing "upload" work packages
 2. Revamp Work Order Tokens (see Additional Implementation Details)
-3. Listen for outbox events carrying `UploadContext` data, and store the context IDs
+3. Listen for outbox events carrying `DataUploadCase` data, and store the context IDs
-   - Context deletion is not allowed in this version of the upload path.
-We can add it later.
 4. Change `AccessCheckConfig.download_access_url` to `AccessCheckConfig.access_url` to work for both up- and download
 5. Augment the `AccessCheckAdapter` so it can call `/upload-access/users/{user_id}/contexts/{context_id}` to check if a user has access to a given `UploadContext`